gish/snodo/README.md

 snodo
 =====

-A todo app allowing you to snooze a todo until it's action is really necessary
+A todo app allowing you to snooze a todo until its action is really necessary